Chapter Six: The Starry Void

 “I haven’t figured out everything,” she said.
 “But I’ve figured out enough to know that we won’t miss anything if we take a break for today.”

 “Thank the fucking gods,” I said.
 “So what’s the deal?
 I mean, don’t tell me the whole thing, obviously.
 Just give me, like, the cheat sheet.”

 Yali explained a few things.
-Apparently the “star” we were standing on was already moving at a zillion kilometers per second, we just couldn't tell because, first, we were standing on it, and second, the rest of the stars were even more zillions of kilometers away.
+Apparently the “star” we were standing on was already moving at a zillion kilometers per second, we just couldn’t tell because, first, we were standing on it, and second, the rest of the stars were even more zillions of kilometers away.
 But they were all moving in some sort of ridiculously complex pattern.
 And every so often, two stars would meet up with each other while they were moving at the same speed, and then you could walk from one of them to the other.
-Even though we were supposedly “navigating” through the stars, we didn't actually have any control of which way the star we were standing on would move.
-All we could do was choose which one to stand on when they met up with each other.
-So once Yali figured out what star we should transfer to next, all we'd have to do was wait.
+Even though we were supposedly “navigating” through the stars, we didn’t actually control which way our star would move.
+We only controlled one thing: Each time our star met another one, we could decide which one to stand on before they moved apart again.
+So once Yali figured out what star we should transfer to next, all we’d have to do was wait.

 Wait.
 I was already getting sick of that word.

 “I thought this was going to be a big adventure!”
 I complained.
 “Are you seriously telling me we’re just going to be stuck on a rock together for weeks?!
 I mean, not that I mind being stuck on a rock with you –” I kissed her halfheartedly “– but, like, I thought we were going to be fighting monsters and stuff!”